hyperflask/sqlorm/README.md

 Once initialized, an engine can be used as a context to start sessions.

+### Pooling

-By default, connections are pooled and re-used.
+Connections are pooled and re-used by default.
 You can disabled this behavior by using `pool=False` in the engine constructor.
 `max_pool_conns` can also be used to define the maximum number of connections to start.

 ### Drivers